 - Clothing – This depends on how long you are there.
 I recommend bringing light clothing as the temperatures are hot, especially during the summer (November – May).
 During the colder months, you may want to bring layers as it can be cooler at night.
 Bring sweat proof clothes if you plan to do any hiking, and a rain jacket if you visit during the rainy season.

 Don’t forget to buy travel insurance before your trip.
 In case of an injury means you end up with expensive medical bills, or even have to cancel your trip mid-way.
-I recommend World Nomads as travel insurance for visiting Brazil.
-It even covers theft of personal items, which can be an issue in Rio during Carnaval.
+I use and love SafetyWing.

 I loved every day I spent on Ilha Grande.
-It was the perfect tropical paradise to take a break from winter and get some much needed Vitamin D. If you’re planning a visit to Brasil, I recommend making Isla Grande part of your itinerary.
+It was the perfect tropical paradise to take a break from winter and get some much-needed Vitamin D. If you’re planning a visit to Brazil, I recommend making Isla Grande part of your itinerary.

 Like it?
 Pin it for later!